alexzielenski/dockify/README.md

 	</tbody>
 </table>

-** Any of the above images can also have a retina representation, simple append @2x after the filename, similarly to iPhone.
+** Any of the above images can also have a retina representation, simply append @2x after the filename and double the size, similarly to iPhone.

 *** All of the images not listed as required will be taken from the Dock's default resources if not present.